What do these parameters such as power, speed, ppi, Hz, pass, Air Assist, z-offset actually mean? Here is a brief explanation.

 Note that cutting and engraving speeds are not comparable.
 Basically, cutting is slower than engraving.
 A "high" cutting speed is 10%.

 The PPI parameter (=pulses per inch) determines how many laser pulses per inch are used for the engraving.
 To achieve a good result, this should be the same or a multiple of the dpi selected in the print setting.
+In Ruby® the PPI settings are adapted to the DPI settings automatically.
 If you set this parameter to "Auto," JobControl automatically determines the optimal resolution of the laser pulses.

 During the cutting process, the Frequency parameter is decisive and is given in Hz (=Hertz).
 It specifies the number of laser pulses per second.
 For a CO2 laser, the value can be set within a range of 1,000 to 60,000 Hz.
 For example, if you want to achieve a smooth edge when cutting acrylic, you need higher temperatures and thus this value is set to at least 5,000 to 20,000 Hz.
 On the other hand, when cutting wood a low frequency of 1000 Hz is necessary in order to achieve, for example, the brightest possible cutting edge.